LLNL/LEAP/README.md

 Jiaming Liu (jiaming.liu@wustl.edu) for reconstruction sample code

-## Citing LEAP

-Please cite the following paper if you need to reference LEAP in your publications:
-Hyojin Kim and Kyle Champley, Differentiable Forward Projector for X-ray Computed Tomography, Arxiv, 2023

 ## License
 LEAP is distributed under the terms of the MIT license.
 All new contributions must be made under this license.
 See LICENSE in this directory for the terms of the license.
 See [LICENSE](LICENSE) for more details.